-- Per OCP practice, all recruitments require review by the OCP Personnel and Finance teams.
+- Per OCP practice, all recruitments require review by the OCP Human Resources and Finance teams.
 Resources should be submitted in as part of an overall package via the Personnel Action Request Center (PARC), including a current org chart, and the PD (with tracked revisions if any updates).

-- Please note that for high level executive leadership and Academic positions, OCP Personnel should be contacted in order to provide guidance on the best process and resources as the following may not be applicable.
+- Please note that for high level executive leadership and Academic positions, OCP Human Resources should be contacted in order to provide guidance on the best process and resources as the following may not be applicable.

-- Intake meetings with OCP Personnel are required for all recruitments.
+- Intake meetings with OCP Human Resources are required for all recruitments.
 This is to formally outline the recruitment plan, identify necessary steps, and tailor the overall process to the business need of the unit and to ensure its viability.

-- Due to the duration of recruitments, it is encouraged to review if any additional support and/or rearrangement of duties temporarily.
-Temporary Employment Services (TES), awards, and stipends may all be possible solutions in addressing these concerns, and OCP Personnel is also available to discuss these matters prior as well as throughout the recruitment process.
+- Due to the duration of recruitments, it is encouraged to review if any additional support and/or rearrangement of duties can be fulfilled temporarily.
+Temporary Employment Services (TES), awards, and stipends may all be possible solutions in addressing these concerns, and OCP Human Resources is also available to discuss these matters prior to as well as throughout the recruitment process.

 - Salary Range

-- While preparing the business approval form and outlining the recruitment plan, a salary range should be identified.
+- While preparing the PARC ticket and outlining the recruitment plan, a salary range should be identified.
 With larger salary ranges, it is recommended to post a sub range with the maximum allocated budget being the highest end.
-For example, if the salary range is $20.64 - $42.29 hourly, and mid-point of the range is the highest budgeted salary available, then it is recommended to post the salary as: $20.64 - $42.29/HR.
-Budgeted salary up to $31.47/HR or Budgeted salary up to $XX/MO.
+For example, if the salary range is $20.64 - $42.29 hourly, and mid-point of the range is the highest budgeted salary available, then it is recommended to post the salary as: $20.64 - $42.29/hr.
+Budgeted salary up to $31.47/hr or Budgeted salary up to $XX/mo.
 Commensurate with experience.
 Please note that offering more than the posted range is not allowable as it violates the equitable offering standards.

 - Advertising is at the discretion of the unit.
 All UCD job postings are aggregated by major employment websites, including Monster.com, Indeed.com, and a few others.
 It is also encouraged to first consider options that are already freely available, such as existing distribution lists that enable quick sharing across communities as well as posting to professional associations using membership benefits.
 Talent Acquisition (Central HR) also contracts with AdClub, who can review the PD and identify potential advertising options at an additional cost.
 This is a great option for specialized and/or leadership level positions to potentially increase recruitment options.